Hofstra Pride Logo

 Hofstra Pride Basketball

-The basketball team first participated in conference championships, the NCAA Tournament, and the NCAA Tournament Round of 32 in the late 1970s.
-After a short break, the team returned to them again.
-The most successful period in the history of Hofstra University basketball players was in 2000-2001 when they won the America East Men’s Basketball Tournament.
+The basketball team first participated in a conference championship and the NCAA tournament in the late 1970s, reaching the round of 32.
+After a brief hiatus, the team returned.
+The most successful period in Hofstra University’s basketball history came in 2000-2001, when the men’s team won the America East men’s basketball tournament.